mveteanu/JSCourse/README.md

 # JSCourse
 Entire code base of the JavaScript course that I teach in 2017.
 When refering to these examples please remember:

-- these examples are intended for students
+- these examples are intended for students with no prior coding experience
 - examples were built progresively as new language elements were introduced
-- [p5.js](https://p5js.org) graphics was periodically used as a teaching tool
+- [p5.js](https://p5js.org) library is periodically used as a teaching tool

 Visual examples
 ---------------